-Monitoring of permit returns by DEWNR could identify significant changes in harvest per effort, which may provide an indication of population sizes and accessibility.
+Monitoring of permit returns by DEW could identify significant changes in harvest for effort, which may provide an indication of population trends and accessibility.

-- 13.1 DEWNR will monitor permit holder returns at the point of data entry for sudden, sustained, or acute changes in the information provided and will investigate changes to determine, where practicable, the cause of the change. - 13.2 Collation of non-commercial destruction permits and associated numbers will occur, to support data gathered from industry returns.
+- 16.1 DEW will monitor permit holder returns at the point of data entry for sudden, sustained, or acute changes in the information provided and will investigate changes to determine, where practicable, the cause of the change. - 16.2 DEW staff will collate data from Permit to Destroy Wildlife for kangaroos, to support data gathered from industry returns.